techidaily/site-windows11/source/_posts/ensure-smooth-os-operation-autoupdate-and-change-amd-drivers.md

 3. In the**AMD Radeon Software Installer** dialog, select the driver version to install.
 4. Click**Install** and wait for the driver to install.

- If you encounter an AMD error 195, temporarily[disable Windows Defender Firewall](https://www.makeuseof.com/how-to-turn-off-windows-defender/) and**Real-Time Threat Protection** and try again.
+ If you encounter an AMD error 195, temporarily [disable Windows Defender Firewall](https://www.makeuseof.com/how-to-turn-off-windows-defender/) and**Real-Time Threat Protection** and try again.

 ## 3\.
 Reinstall the AMDSoftware Graphics Driver